petabridge/spark-installer-windows/README.md

 This project exists to provide an out-of-the-box experience for multiple versions of Spark, Mobius, Hadoop, et al that just work on Windows.

 ## Third Party Acknowledgements
+This project wouldn't be possible without Microsoft and the great team who works on [Mobius for Spark](https://github.com/Microsoft/Mobius).
+Much of our installation scripts are based upon the work they did for Mobius' build chain.

+[Chocolatey](https://chocolatey.org/) has also been a major help and we will likely be converting these scripts into Chocolatey commands in the near future.